red-scorp/ag-panel/README.md

 - ESP32 AnalogWrite
 - U8g2

-## How to help
+## How to Help

-Your contributions as code, resources, or finances are welcome!
+Your contributions in the form of code, resources, or finances are welcome!
 Please contact me directly via email at andriy.golovnya@gmail.com or through my [GitHub profile](https://github.com/red-scorp).

 If you'd like to make a financial contribution, you can donate via [PayPal](http://paypal.me/redscorp) or [Ko-Fi](http://ko-fi.com/redscorp).
 Your support is greatly appreciated.